-Sunanda V. Kane MD, MSPHProfessor of Medicine, Division of Gastroenterology and Hepatology, Mayo Clinic, Rochester, Minnesota
+Sunanda V. Kane MD, MSPHProfessor of Medicine, Division of Gastroenterology and Hepatology, Department of Medicine, Mayo Clinic, Rochester, Minnesota

 Sunanda V. Kane completed a medical degree at Rush Medical College in Chicago, Illinois.
 Her postdoctoral training included an internship and residency in internal medicine at Rush-Presbyterian-St. Luke’s Medical Center and a fellowship in the Section of Gastroenterology at the University of Chicago.
 Prior to joining the staff at Mayo Clinic College of Medicine, Dr. Kane was Associate Professor of Medicine at the University of Chicago.